Anurag7215/netflix_sql_projects/README.md

 GROUP BY category;
 ```

-Objective:
+Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
+Count the number of items in each category.

-### 19. Does Netflix focus more on recent releases or older content?
+### 20. Does Netflix focus more on recent releases or older content?

 ```sql
 SELECT